-- (7) Identification of all injection wells that are part of the underground injection project and all production wells that are intended to be affected by the underground injection project. - (8) Any data that, in the judgment of the Supervisor, are pertinent and necessary for the proper evaluation of the underground injection project. - (b) When a new injection well is added to an underground injection project it is not necessary to duplicate, the operator shall provide the Division with any new data already provided relevant to the Division, except that updated addition of the new well, and shall update data shall be previously provided to the Division if relevant conditions have changed or if more accurate data has become available.
-The addition of a new well does not require the operator to submit data previously provided to the Division. - (c) (f) All data filed with the Division required under this section shall be submitted to the Division electronically and in paper form a digital format subject to Division specification.
-All maps, diagrams, and exhibits required in subdivision (a) Section 1724.7(a) through (e) shall be clearly labeled, such as to scale and purpose, and shall clearly identify wells, boundaries, zones, contacts, and other relevant data. - (d) Where it is infeasible to supply the data specified in subdivision (a), the Division may accept alternative data, provided that the alternative data demonstrates demonstrate to the Division's satisfaction that injected fluid will be confined to the approved zone or zones of injection, and that the subsurfaceunderground injection or disposal project conforms to the requirements of this subchapter and will not cause damage to life, health, property, or natural resources.
+- (7) Identification of all injection wells that are part of the underground injection project and all production wells that are intended to be affected by the underground injection project. - (8) Any data that, in the judgment of the Supervisor, are pertinent and necessary for the proper evaluation of the underground injection project. - (b) When a new injection well is added to an underground injection project, the operator shall provide the Division with any new data relevant to the addition of the new well, and shall update data previously provided to the Division if relevant conditions have changed or if more accurate data has become available.
+The addition of a new well does not require the operator to submit data previously provided to the Division. - (c) (f)-All data required under this section shall be submitted to the Division electronically in a digital format subject to Division specification.
+All maps, diagrams, and exhibits required in subdivision (a) Section 1724.7(a) through (e) shall be clearly labeled, such as to scale and purpose, and shall clearly identify wells, boundaries, zones, contacts, and other relevant data. - (d) Where it is infeasible to supply the data specified in subdivision (a), the Division may accept alternative data, provided that the alternative data demonstrate to the Division's satisfaction that injected fluid will be confined to the approved zone or zones of injection, and that the underground injection project conforms to the requirements of this subchapter and will not cause damage to life, health, property, or natural resources.